 Check out our Curriculum Overview for a sense of the topics covered in each grade level.
 Our teachers make learning come alive through creative use of drama, arts and music, as well as through the celebration of the holidays.
 Students engage in service projects, field trips, guest speakers, and other special events.
 We involve the whole family in the learning experience and encourage you to participate in school and PSJC-wide programming throughout the year.

-As we prepare for the 2020-2021 Hebrew School year, our curriculum will shift in response to the safety guidelines and educational realities of the age of Covid.
-The program will combine Hebrew skill building with the exploration of Jewish values and practices that are relevant to the social-emotional-spiritual needs of our students, and the injustices of the world around us.
-We are currently planning for our program to be a hybrid of online learning, and include opportunities for project-based learning and family havurah learning.
+Our curriculum will continue to shift in response to the safety guidelines and educational realities of the age of Covid.
+We are proud of the learning and community building that took place during the 2020-2021 programming year.
+We combined Hebrew skill building with the exploration of Jewish values and practices that were relevant to the social-emotional-spiritual needs of our students, and the injustices of the world around us.
 Whether or not we are together for large gatherings like our annual Chanukkah Party or Purim Carnival, the Hebrew School leadership and parents will continue our tradition of bringing together members of our community in celebration.